lfai/security-and-compliance/subgroups/use-cases-and-threat-models/use_cases/code_generator/dfd_controls_assets_threats/controls_assets_threats_tables.md

 # Controls, Assets, and Threats for Code Generator Assistant
-The tables below detail the controls and assets shown on the code generator data flow diagram (dfd).
+The tables below detail the controls, assets, and threats shown on the code generator data flow diagram (dfd).

 ## Controls